Marco Aurélio de Oliveira Marinho

 Biography

-Dr. Marco earned his medical degree from the Universidade Federal do Triângulo Mineiro in Brazil in 1990.
+Marco earned his medical degree from the Universidade Federal do Triângulo Mineiro in Brazil in 1990.
 Subsequently, he completed a master's program at the Surgery Department of Hospital Heliópolis in São Paulo in 1999.
 In 2012, he achieved a doctorate in Pathology at UFTM.
-Dr. Marco currently holds the position of MD Chief of the Craniomaxillofacial Surgery Service and serves as a professor of Head and Neck Surgery at the School of Medicine at UFTM.
+He is currently holds the position of MD Chief of the Craniomaxillofacial Surgery Service and serves as a professor of Head and Neck Surgery at the School of Medicine at UFTM.